-3.11.1 The Council's website will be used to provide up-to-date information and news on the progress of the LDP.

-3.11.2 At all significant stages, consultation responses will be reported to the Advisory Panel, Full Council and/or the Council's Executive Board.

-3.11.3 All representations received during the statutory consultation stages will be acknowledged, registered on a database and will be advised of the next steps in the process.

-3.11.4 Regular updates will appear using Council based media sources as well as others.
+- 3.11.1 The Council's website will be used to provide up-to-date information and news on the progress of the LDP. - 3.11.2 At all significant stages, consultation responses (except for the Focused Changes) will be reported to the Advisory Panel, Full Council and/or the Council's Executive Board. - 3.11.3 All representations received during the statutory consultation stages will be acknowledged, registered on a database and will be entered into the mailing list (unless requested to the contrary) and advised of the next steps in the process. - 3.11.4 Updates will appear using Council based media sources as well as others.